These days, there are so many different reward apps you can use to save more money and earn extra rewards.

 Plus, Swagbucks accepts receipts from over 1,100 stores in the United States, Canada, and the UK.
 Some notable stores include Aldi, Walmart, Target, and Kroger.

-Another nifty Swagbucks hack is itss e-receipts program, which lets you earn cashback for shopping online at your favorite stores and forwarding your e-receipt to Swagbucks.
+And aother nifty Swagbucks hack is its e-receipts program, which lets you earn cashback for shopping online at your favorite stores and forwarding your e-receipt to Swagbucks.

 Ultimately, these features help make Swagbucks a pretty robust micro task website.